DIY Plywood Desk with Pipe Frame: Plans to Build Your Own

 This article will show you how you can easily build your own desk, even if you don't have any building experience, or don't own any power tools.

-All you need is a sheet of plywood, a few Kee Klamp fittings, some pipe, and an Allen Wrench to assemble the frame, in order to build this desk.
+All you need is a sheet of plywood, a few Kee Klamp fittings, some pipe, and an Allen Wrench to assemble the frame, in order to build this plywood desk.

 Follow along, as we cover this fantastic desk built by Paul, the fittings you'll need for the desk frame, and the steps to assemble it:

 Building with hardwood plywood can be a great alternative to working with standard hardwood.
-All you really need to do is cut the plywood to your specific length and you're own your way.
+All you really need to do is cut the plywood to your specific length and you're on your way.
 It also looks great and comes in a variety of finishes like Oak and Birch.

 The desk you see here was built by Paul of Industrial Design in New Zealand.
 Paul crafts beautiful tables, and other pieces of furniture, from industrial, vintage, and upcycled parts.
 Be sure to check out more of his work here.